LN-Zap/zap-iOS/Pods/ReactiveKit/README.md

 ### Connectable signals

-We have see two kinds of signals so far.
+We have seen two kinds of signals so far.
 A `Signal` that produces events only if the observer is registered and a `Subject` that produces events regardless if there are any observers registered.
-A connectable signals will be third kind of a signal we will implement.
+A connectable signal will be the third kind of a signal we will implement.
 This one will start producing events when we call `connect()` on it.
 Let us define a protocol first.

 ```swift
 /// Represents a signal that is started by calling `connect` on it.